COVID-19 Updates & Emergency Preparedness

-- In-office congregating should be avoided where possible.
-If it is not possible, then exercise good social distancing and wear a face covering when appropriate or when asked by others.
+- While congregating in offices or other meeting spaces, exercise good social distancing and wear a face covering when appropriate or when asked by others.

 - Continue to observe good handwashing practices and wash hands often throughout the day and use hand sanitizer as needed.

 - Hand sanitizer will be co-located with multi-function devices like printers, copiers, fax machines, etc. Team members are strongly encouraged to use hand sanitizer before and after touching and/or using multi-function devices.